Him188/tensorflow-models/docs/nlp_experiment_list.md

 - `electra/pretraining`
 - `wmt_transformer/large`

 Use `python -m official.nlp.tools.collect_all_stablehlo` to produce StableHLO files for each of these experiments.
-Results are written under the `output/` directory by default.
+For every combination of batch size (`1, 4, 8, 16`) and iteration count (`1, 4, 16`), results are written under the `output/BATCHSIZE_ITERATIONS/` directory by default.